fanbinqi/FSSD-reimplementation/README.md

 FSSD_Mobilenet | VOC07+12  | 72.7
 <p></p>

+The model of VGG-FSSD can be downloaded [here](https://github.com/dlyldxwl/fssd.pytorch), Mobilenet-FSSD will be released soon.

 our code is based [lzx1413/PytorchSSD](https://github.com/lzx1413/PytorchSSD), the result is slightly better than paper (79.74 vs 78.8), and a high prommte than Mobilenet-SSD(72.7 vs 68).

 If you are interested in this project, please email me(fanbinqidhd@gmail.com)